Esri/arcgis-maps-sdk-dotnet-samples/src/WPF/WPF.Viewer/Samples/LocalServer/LocalServerFeatureLayer/readme.md

 ## Additional information

-**Deprecation of Local Server**: ArcGIS Maps SDK for Local Server is deprecated.
+ArcGIS Maps SDK for Local Server is deprecated.
+The last release of Local Server will be ArcGIS Maps SDK for Local Server 200.8.
 For more information, see the [deprecation announcement](https://support.esri.com/en-us/knowledge-base/deprecation-arcgis-maps-sdk-for-local-server-000034908).

 ## Tags